Our specialist team:

-The Patient Services administration team work together to provide an efficient and high-quality service to patients attending CRU.
+The Patient Services administration team work together to provide an efficient and high-quality service to patients attending our palliative care services.

 Household, catering, maintenance, security and grounds staff

-Our team work across all areas of the hospice to ensure your time with us is as comfortable as possible.
+Our team work across all aspects of the hospice to ensure your time with us is as comfortable as possible.

-As a teaching facility with links to Trinity College Dublin, University College Dublin and other third level institutions, healthcare students from different disciplines come to us to train and you will meet them throughout our service.
+As the leading and largest palliative care provider in Ireland, we are a teaching facility with links to Trinity College Dublin, University College Dublin and other third level institutions.
+Healthcare students from different disciplines come to us to train and you will meet them throughout our service.

 In-Patient Unit (Ward)